cedrickchee/llama/README.md

 #### Other ports

 - [Text generation web UI](https://github.com/oobabooga/text-generation-webui) - A Gradio Web UI for running Large Language Models like LLaMA, GPT-Neo, OPT, and friends.
+My guide: ["Installing 8/4-bit LLaMA with text-generation-webui on Linux"](https://gist.github.com/cedrickchee/1f24fa3a5e3371910e1959b96a8dff94)
 - [LLaMa CPU fork](https://github.com/markasoftware/llama-cpu) - We need more work like this that lower the compute requirements.
 Really under appreciated.
 - [LLaMA Jax](https://github.com/Sea-Snell/JAX_llama)
 - [Minimal LLaMA](https://github.com/cedrickchee/minimal-llama) - Jason's HuggingFace Transformers port using OPT code internally.
 This version should be more stable.
 But the code is not well-tested yet.
 Bonus: you can quickly see how well the model can be fine-tuned either using HuggingFace PEFT with 8-bit or Pipeline Parallelism.